santiag02/DarkFeed/README.md

                         Get the global top X sectors.
   -top_r TOP_RANSOMWARES, --top_ransomwares TOP_RANSOMWARES
                         Get the global top X ransomwares.
-  -n, --news            Cyber news!
+  -json                 To format your output to json -count                To count the num of items -xlsx                 To convert data to spreadsheet / xlsx -n, --news            Cyber news!
   -g, --start_gui       Init a web service.
 ```